MedericFourmy/these/README.md

 `./merge_first_and_these.sh`

 ## TO DO
-- robot family portraits?
+- preintegration related works Joan's comments
+- Curve with solo estimated forces for dynamic trajectories to show why we were limited
 - cite end to end ML estimation+control?
 - automatize term definition/lexicon
 - Camurri Thesis Table 2.1 extended for all legged robot estimation cited papers -> split between base est and centroidal est?
 - CosyPose cov model, explain calibration procedure?
-- explore CosyPose covariance models
+- explore CosyPose covariance models?

 ## TO DEFINE
 - pose